karl24601/Pandocx/README.md

 3. Enter `karl24601/Pandocx` and confirm.
 4. Enable **Pandocx** under Settings → Community plugins.

-BRAT only fetches `main.js`, `manifest.json` and `styles.css`, so `zotero.lua` is not downloaded.
-Pandocx handles this: it writes a placeholder `zotero.lua` into its own plugin folder on first launch. **Replace that file with your own filter** — the path is `<vault>/.obsidian/plugins/pandocx/zotero.lua`.
+BRAT only fetches `main.js`, `manifest.json` and `styles.css`, so `zotero.lua` is never downloaded.
+Pandocx handles this: the filter is embedded in `main.js` and written to `<vault>/.obsidian/plugins/pandocx/zotero.lua` on first launch.
+Nothing to configure — citations work out of the box.

-The placeholder is only ever created when the file is missing, so your own filter is never overwritten, including on updates.
+If you want a modified filter, overwrite that file.
+Pandocx only writes it when it is missing, so your version survives updates.

 ### Manual

 1. Download `main.js`, `manifest.json` and `zotero.lua` from the [latest release](../../releases/latest).
 2. Put them in `<vault>/.obsidian/plugins/pandocx/`.
-3. **Replace `zotero.lua` with your own filter.** The shipped file is a no-op placeholder.
-Keep the file name unchanged.
+3. Restart or reload Obsidian, then enable **Pandocx** under Settings → Community plugins.

-4. Restart or reload Obsidian, then enable **Pandocx** under Settings → Community plugins.
+`zotero.lua` is the working Better BibTeX filter, not a stub — no substitution needed.
+To use a modified filter, overwrite that file and keep the name unchanged.

 ## Usage